rodstaff/redux-pyramids-seproute/README.md

 #redux-pyramids

-Master:  Redux and ReactRouting together.
-split-route:  Redux and ReactRouting separated.

 This is the 'split-route' branch.

+There are two branches:

+Master = Redux and ReactRouting together. split-route = Redux and ReactRouting separated.

 Some Git notes here:  link= https://github.com/Kunena/Kunena-Forum/wiki/Create-a-new-branch-with-git-and-manage-branches